top of page

 You rely on your own reasoning and feelings, leading to choices that fit your life.

 Changing where you look for validation takes practice.
-Here are practical steps to build a stronger internal locus of evaluation:
+Here are practical steps to build a stronger internal focus:

 1. Practice Self-Reflection